bayyangjie/Data-Analytics-for-Decision-Makers/index.md

+## Project background
 This analytics project focuses on understanding the booking habits of users on the Tripadvisor platform and to also bridge a link to users’ demographic information.
 It employs different analytical techniques in achieving the objectives of the analysis from visualizations to predictive analytics.
 In addition, it also emphasizes on data management and cleaning to ensure cleaned data is being used as input for achieving an accurate analysis output.

+## Learning points
+- Knowledge in planning and executing an analytics project using real-world data
+- Learned to use the CRISP-DM framework as a guide for each step of the analytical process
+- Acquired knowledge in SPSS Modeler software on carrying out the different stages of the analysis
+- Understood how to use KMeans technique for clustering and C&R tree for constructing predictive models

 Visualization/Clustering
 1. Tripadvisor can identify the number of bookings for the different periods of the year to understand which parts of the year have high demand for hotel bookings